"From Rwanda to Hollywood": Kigali's style goes global - ExBulletin

 “The clothes, you put them on and you feel good!”

-Some Rwandan brands have even caught the attention of President Paul Kagame, who was pictured wearing a bespoke Kigali Moshions brand shirt.
+Some Rwandan brands have even caught the attention of President Paul Kagame, pictured wearing a bespoke Kigali Moshions brand shirt.

 “Change the story”